violabs/mentor/testing/01_Beginner/02_Setup/02_setup.md

 In the **next part** of this series, we'll dive deeper into **TDD and BDD Basics**—showing you how both testing approaches can be applied to your Kotlin Spring Boot code.
 We'll explore the different philosophies and practical implementations.

 **Ready to dive in?** Let's move on to learning about test-driven and behavior-driven development!

+> ❕Remember to run your tests between each section to make sure things did not break!

 ---